sstsimulator/sst-docs/docs/elements/balar/intro.md

 * **GPGPUSim** Use the *dev* branch from [accel-sim/gpgpu-sim_distribution](https://github.com/accel-sim/gpgpu-sim_distribution)

 ### Optional dependencies

+LLVM and the RISCV GNU Toolchain can be used to compile applications for Balar/Vanadis.

 * [**LLVM**](https://github.com/llvm/llvm-project) For compiling RISCV + CUDA binary, 18.x.x+ should work (specifically, builds after resolving [llvm/llvm-project#57544](https://github.com/llvm/llvm-project/issues/57544) should work)
 * [**RISCV GNU Toolchain**](https://github.com/riscv-collab/riscv-gnu-toolchain) For compiling RISCV + CUDA binary.
 Generally all recent distribution should work, we have only tested on tag `2024.08.06-nightly`.